3 Reasons to Include Turmeric In Your Diet

 - Eat more curry!
 Eating more curried dishes that are rich in turmeric spice as well as black pepper regularly can be a good source of curcumin.

-- Enjoy a cup of turmeric milk: End your day with a cup of this delicious Golden Turmeric Milk (curcumin is fat-soluble, therefore combining it with milk will help to make the curcumin more readily absorbed into the body).
+- Enjoy a cup of turmeric milk: End your day with a cup of delicious Golden Turmeric Milk (see Jessica’s video below!).
+Curcumin is fat-soluble, therefore combining it with milk will help to make the curcumin more readily absorbed into the body.

-Although studies on curcumin are still in their early stages, the research looks quite promising, and additional studies to establish its efficacy in humans are ongoing.
-What we do know is that, with very few side effects, powerful anti-inflammatory, anti-cancer, and antioxidant properties, and a long history of medicinal use, curcumin can play an important role in maintaining the body’s normal inflammatory response, while also supporting healing and relieving pain.
+Studies on curcumin and its efficacy in humans is ongoing, but the research looks quite promising.
+With very few side effects, powerful anti-inflammatory, anti-cancer, and antioxidant properties, and a long history of medicinal use, curcumin can play an important role in maintaining the body’s normal inflammatory response, while also supporting healing and relieving pain.